 Type C, Fee-for-Service

-Rental contracts require no entrance fee or perhaps a nominal community fee.
-However, the monthly service fee may be higher than you’d pay in a comparable entrance fee community.
+Rental contracts require no entrance payment or perhaps a nominal community fee.
+However, the monthly service fee may be higher than you’d pay in a comparable entrance payment community.
 If at some point you require a higher level of care, such as assisted living or skilled nursing, you’ll pay the full market rate.

 A residency counselor can help you compare your options, answer your questions, and make the choice that’s best for you.